Zelong-Chen/Zelong-Chen/README.md

 • Performed EDA and feature engineering with company’s historical customer and churn data to train predictive models for customer churn.
 • Analyzed the largest driver of customer churn from validated models and provided business recommendations to reduce churn.

-Key Skills: Power BI, Predictive Analysis (Classification Models, XGBoost), Business Analytics
+*Key Skills*: Power BI, Predictive Analysis (Classification Models, XGBoost), Business Analytics

 # Project 2: AdventureWorks